ubc-library-rc/gis-reference-mapping/index.md

 This workshop is in development and not yet complete.
 {: .note}

-# Mapping for Academic Publication
+# Reference Mapping for Academic Publication

 This workshop will provide an overview of how to create simple, static maps to accompany academic publications.
 We will use [QGIS](https://qgis.org/), a free and open-source Geographic Information System (GIS) for analyzing, modifying, and visualizing spatial data.
 This workshop is geared towards mapping novices who either want to create a map that geographically contextualizes their study area, or whose project involves data with a spatial component they are eager to visualize.
 While making such maps on your own can feel daunting, this workshop aims to give participants the confidence to: